-Top 9 Benefits of Social Media for Your Business
+Top 14 Benefits of Social Media for Your Business

 Google has repeatedly said that social media likes, favorites, shares, backlinks, etc. are not direct ranking signals – but there is a correlation between social media activity/popularity and how/why it is ranked by search engines.

-So, even though social media shares don’t serve as actual, full-value backlinks, the people, brands, and webmasters/marketers that may see your brand’s content via social media then may very well link to your brand’s content (since it’s quality content offering real value), and those backlinks would certainly hold real value.
+So, even though social media shares don’t serve as actual, full-value backlinks, the people, brands, and webmasters/marketers who see your brand’s content via social media may very well link to your brand’s content (since it’s quality content offering real value), and those backlinks hold real value.

-Social media channels are supplemental to the brand’s website and, if there is one, its brick-and-mortar location.
+Social media channels are supplemental to the brand’s website and (if there is one) its brick-and-mortar location.

 Social media is intended to reach different audiences in a personable, useful, and entertaining way and refer those potential customers you may not have ever had the chance to engage with previously to get to know and try your business.